Rohin1212/Rohin1212/README.md

 ### Howdy 👋

-#### Full Stack Software Engineer, currently working as a Full Stack Software Engineer.
-I am a lifelong learner that loves learning and working on new tech.
+#### I'm Rohin, currently working as a Full Stack Software Engineer who is a lifelong learner that has a passion and curiosity for delivering value through tech.

 <p align="center">
 	<a href="https://rohinchopra.com">My Website<a/>